 - Plastic toothbrushes – I recently started using Bamboo Toothbrushes as they’re biodegradable

-- Shaving Cream – I simply use my hair conditioner
+- Shaving Cream – I use my hair conditioner

 - Fast fashion clothing – I’ve spent the last year curating capsule wardrobes for each season, investing in quality over quantity + I always opt for buying second-hand

-- Extra make-up products – I own and use a tinted moisturiser, a mascara, a blusher, a bronzer, a couple of lipsticks, an eyeshadow palette and an eyeliner – that’s it.
+- Extra make-up products – I own and use a tinted moisturiser, mascara, blusher, bronzer, a couple of lipsticks, an eyeshadow palette and an eyeliner – that’s it.
 I’ve only kept what I actually use.

 - Extra skincare products – same as above, I only have products I actually use: a day cream, a night cream, serum, face wash, face scrub and a lip balm.